 These beans are roasted the longest and subjected to higher temperatures as well.
 Because they lose more moisture during the roasting process, they are considerably less dense, and you get a thicker-bodied coffee.
 In a dark roasts, bitter is the predominant flavor.

-As mentioned above, the caffeine content is highest with light roast, so you can expect that the one with the least caffeine would be the dark roast 🤯.
+As mentioned above, the caffeine content is highest with light roast, so you can expect that the one with the least caffeine would be the dark roast 🤯, even though the difference is minimal.
 While you’ll get a complex flavor profile from a light roast, you’ll get more of a single-note flavor from a dark roast.

 There’s something to appreciate about each type of roast.
 While you may prefer one over the other two, it’s highly recommended that you give all of them a try to understand their similarities and differences better.
 In the end, one of the best parts of having coffee is discovering new tastes every time you brew a pot!